SquilliamX/christmas-merkle-airdrop/notes.md

  Here is an example of a chart comparing collateral type vs stability mechanism.
  Governed vs Algorithmic on the y axis, and Exogenous(anchored) vs Endogenous(reflexive) on the x axis:
      ![alt text](image.png)
+     This image can be found at ` https://github.com/SquilliamX/Foundry-Defi-Stablecoin-f23/raw/main/image.png `

      Most Fiat collateralized stablecoin almost all fall into the governed/dumb section (lol) since they are dealing with fiat currency and you need a centralized entity to onboard that fiat to the blockchain.